When it comes to selling sites online, there are 3 main types of websites that you can sell:

 In the last part of this post, I’m going to talk about a guy I met on Wealthy Affiliate who started his own business selling content websites.
 He does not use any other platform but rather has built an independent website just for the purpose of selling content sites.

-This is the numbers that Human Proof Designs has put out so far:
+These are the numbers that Human Proof Designs have put out so far:

 This is exactly what I mentioned earlier.

 This also means that you could probably get a website with a lot of content for cheaper on Flippa and then optimize it and grow it yourself by following my instructions in this post.

 Wealthy Affiliate has everything you need to flip websites.
 It has what you need to:

 - Learn with step-by-step videos how to build a profitable online business based on content creation

 - Hosting for 25 domains at any given time